nasrin567/deloitte-data-analytics-job-simulation/README.md

 - Built interactive dashboards using Tableau.
 - Analyzed operational telemetry data to identify downtime trends.
-- Applied Excel functions to classify business data efficiently.
+- Applied Excel formulas to classify business data efficiently.
+- Improved analytical thinking by solving realistic business problems.
-- Developed practical data analytics skills through realistic business scenarios.
+- Gained practical experience with data visualization and forensic analytics.

 ---

 ## About Me

-**Nasrin Khatoon**

-Aspiring Data Analyst passionate about transforming data into meaningful insights through analytics and visualization.
+I am an aspiring **Data Analyst** passionate about transforming raw data into meaningful insights through analytics and visualization.

-**Skills**
+### Technical Skills

 - SQL
 - Python
-- Excel
+- Microsoft Excel
+- Tableau
 - Power BI
-- Tableau
 - Pandas
 - NumPy

 ---

+## Certificate

+Successfully completed the **Deloitte Data Analytics Virtual Job Simulation** offered by **Forage**.

+The completion certificate is available in the **Certificate** folder of this repository.

+---

 ## Acknowledgement

-This project was completed as part of the **Deloitte Data Analytics Job Simulation** offered by **Forage**, designed to provide practical exposure to real-world data analytics tasks.
+This project was completed as part of the **Deloitte Data Analytics Virtual Job Simulation** provided by **Forage**.
+The simulation offers practical exposure to real-world data analytics, dashboard development, and business problem-solving.

+---